 U.S. tax deductible contributions may be sent to P.E.F.
 Israel Endowment Funds, Inc., 630 Third Avenue, Ste 1501, New York, NY 10017 with a recommendation that it be used for us.

 In Israel, Yad Levi Eshkol is recognized with tax deductible contributions (article 46).

 If you wish to learn more and support our projects, please contact us.

 Levi Eshkol served as Prime Minister of the State of Israel for six crucial years, leading Israel during and after the Six Days War.

 Born in 1895, he had a traditional Jewish upbringing and enrolled in a Hebrew high school in Vilna at the age of 16.
-The 18-year-old Eshkol immigrated to the Land of Israel, then part of the Ottoman Empire.aged eighteen, he emigrated to the Ottoman-ruled Land of Israel.
+The 18-year-old Eshkol immigrated to the Land of Israel, then part of the Ottoman Empire.
 He quickly became involved in labor issues and headed the Agricultural Worker's Union.
 During the years was among the founders of Kibbuz Degania Bet and a member of the national directorate of the Hagana organization.
-Eshkol was deeply concerned with the promotion of cooperative agricultural development and was an active member in the Zionist Movement, heading its Settelment Commission and represneting the Movement in Germany while overseeing the Haavara operation in which German Jews committed their property to the development of British Palestine.
+Eshkol was an active member in the Zionist Movement, heading its Settlement Commission and representing the Movement in Germany while overseeing the Haavara operation in which German Jews committed their property to the development of British Palestine.